acousticrobot/web-16/_pages/toki-pona/lesson-03-syllables-2.md

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/syllables/tokipona.jpg" caption="toki pona" %}

-It comes in most handy if you ever want to use a toki pona words outside of pu, one that doesn't have a unique glyph block
+It comes in most handy if you ever want to use a toki pona words outside of pu, one that doesn't have a unique glyph block.
+For example, before we added [glyphs for nimi ku suli]({% post_url 2021-09-05-nimi-sin %}) we could still use the words _leko_ and _monsuta_ like this:

 {% include image_dictionary.html definitions=page.unofficial_words %}